Colorectal Cancer Screening

 - CT colonography (CTC, formerly referred to as "virtual colonoscopy") – A series of computerized tomography (CT) scans are taken of a patient’s colon after a small tube (catheter) is inserted into the rectum and used to fill the colon with air to improve image quality.
 A physician will then review the images to check for signs of colorectal cancer.

-- Flexible sigmoidoscopy; can be combined with FIT or sensitive gFOBT – A flexible tube (sigmoidoscope) with a small camera attached to the end is inserted into a patient’s rectum, allowing a physician to view the interior of the rectum and lower half of the colon.
+- Flexible sigmoidoscopy; can be combined with FIT or sensitive gFOBT – A flexible tube (sigmoidoscope) with a small camera attached to the end is inserted into a patient’s rectum.
+A flexible sigmoidoscopy only evaluates the left colon and is generally performed every five years.
 If small polyps are detected, the physician may remove them during the procedure for further testing.
 If cancer is suspected, a follow-up colonoscopy may be recommended.